 DISCRIMINATION AND HARASSMENT

 The Hope Christian School community is expected to be one of respect and reconciliation.
 Therefore, student or teacher disrespect will not be tolerated.
 Students are to refrain from words or actions that demean, insult, bully, or threaten others.
 Even if a student considers his or her disrespectful comments or behavior to be a joke, such activity will be considered a violation of the Honor Code.
 Verbal attacks on one’s sex, race, religion, or ethnic origin is not acceptable.
-Explicit or subtle references of sexual nature, e-mails, text messages, voicemails, notes, letters, comments, or jokes with sexual overtones, obscene language, unwanted physical advances or the invasion of one’s personal space have no place within the Hope community.
+Explicit or subtle references of a sexual nature, e-mails, text messages, voicemails, or other use inappropriate use of social media, notes, letters, comments, or jokes with sexual overtones, obscene language, unwanted physical advances or the invasion of one’s personal space have no place within the Hope community.
 Any student engaging in such activity will be considered in violation of the Honor Code.

 THE HONOR CODE ALWAYS APPLIES